geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 And I therefore to Mars, give my suffrage with joy.”

 He spoke and sly Renard endeavoured in vain

-[Permission once more to address them again]
-To make a new speech as he said to explain
+<span data-tippy="Permission once more to address them again" class="green">To make a new speech as he said to explain</span>
 But to order he quickly is called by the Fly
 And order, resounds from all parts of the sky
 Next the Eagle began, and in Mercury’s favour
 (As expected by all) used his utmost endeavour,
-For of old, when fair Venus [Astarte] had smitten the heart,
+For of old, when <span data-tippy="Astarte" class="green">fair Venus</span> had smitten the heart,
 Of the wily Cyllenius, he tried all his art,
 For a smile or a look, but with little success
 Till the Eagle with pity, beheld his distress